-Take a look at your dog’s food.
-Near the guaranteed analysis or ingredient panel, there should be a small section that tells you how many Kcals/kg and how many Kcals/cup is in that formula.
+Near the guaranteed analysis or ingredient panel of your dog's food, there should be a small section that tells you how many Kcals/kg and how many Kcals/cup is in that formula.
 Take your total calorie target for the day, and divide it by the number of Kcals/cup to get a closer estimation of how much you should be feeding per day.

 These calculations are not an exact science, and this shouldn’t overrule your vet's recommendations, but they may help you find a more accurate answer than the vague guidelines provided by the manufacturer.

 Now that you’ve determined how much you should be feeding your dog, you may want to start making adjustments to your current feeding routine.
 Bigger changes should be done gradually to help your pet adjust to the changes.

 If your dog is at an ideal weight and size, and you are looking to maintain, then keep doing what you're doing unless you notice changes either physically or behaviorally.